allbitsnbytes/asset_hash/readme.md

 # Asset Hash

 Small library to hash filenames for static assets.
 The hash is computed from the file contents so the hash only changes when the file actually changes.
-A manifest file is generated which maps the original file path to the hashed file path. (example:  style.css => style-g7ba80c.css)
+A manifest file is generated which maps the original file path to the hashed file path (example:  style.css => style-g7ba80c.css).